ZhangMengyao0126/42_Born2beroot/README.md

 DRAM (Dynamic RAM): Requires periodic refreshing to maintain data.<br>
 SRAM (Static RAM): Faster and more reliable but more expensive; used in cache memory.<br>

-3. HDD (Hard Disk Drive): The hard disk is the archive for the CPU, used for long-term storage of the operating system, applications, and data.
+3. HDD (Hard Disk Drive)<br>
+The hard disk is the archive for the CPU, used for long-term storage of the operating system, applications, and data.
 *Hard Disk File: A virtual hard disk file that simulates the function of a physical hard drive for long-term storage of the operating system, applications, and data.
 Different types are simply due to their suitability for different hypervisor platforms:
 (1) VDI (VirtualBox Disk Image) - Oracle VirtualBox (2) VHD (Virtual Hard Disk) - Microsoft Hyper-V